PreethamBojja/aes-parallel-encryption/README.md

 The dataset used is 100MB file test.bin in the sequential-aes folder.

-We used a common key for all encryptions i.e 2b7e151628aed2a6abf7158809cf4f3c
+For testing we generated hexadecimal data from generate_hex.py We used a common key for all encryptions i.e 2b7e151628aed2a6abf7158809cf4f3c
 # Steps to encrypt a file